Tea tree oil for bed bugs – finding an exterminator is expensive, and even when you find one, they use toxic chemicals.

 Make sure that you don’t ingest it, and you must not apply it neatly.
 However, you can also try using bed bug steamers to kill the bugs using high temperatures.

-Tea tree oil can be used to kill bed bugs as long as it is mixed in the right ratio.
+Tea tree oil can kill bed bugs as long as it is mixed in the right ratio.
 From the start, you must ensure that you target the regions that the insects use for hiding.

 Moreover, you should avoid getting in contact with the oil since it could irritate your skin.
 The oil contains natural components that can help make your home free from bed bugs.